Your Team’s Central Communication Hub

 The Best of Both Worlds: Chat & Work Together

 Many teams use a dedicated Slack channel for each project.
-This organizes conversations, but it creates a fundamental disconnect: the conversation lives in one app, while the actual work (the🧊 Objects
+This organizes conversations, but it creates a fundamental disconnect: the conversation lives in one app, while the actual work (the🧊 Objects, data, and workflows) lives in another.

-in Luklak solves this by unifying both worlds.
+A ⏹️ Space in Luklak solves this by unifying both worlds.
 It is simultaneously:

 - An operational workspace where tasks are managed.